 Georgia is a blogger, a journalist, a feature writer and an occasional news hound.
 It seems like she is always writing, which is how it’s been since high school when she wrote for and edited the school newspaper.
 She’s known for a long time that the more experience she gets as a writer, the better she’ll become at the craft.

-“I’m really excited about working on G,” she says, referring to the GSO insert that she helped develop.
+“I’m really excited about working on the Yard,” she says (a printed quarterly publication that she helped develop).
 “As one of the feature editors, I’m responsible for generating content and setting the tone.
 I love being able to play out the interests I have, and the pieces I write are fun.
 We like to publish articles like restaurant reviews or personality profiles that are fresh and up to date.
 For instance, for one feature, I got to take an advanced yoga course taught by an amazing freshman.
 I love learning about interesting people and connecting with them.”

 Georgia says much of her coursework in this major directly complements her interest in writing.
 “The interviewing course I took was probably the best class I’ll ever have.
 You learn so much in that class – stuff you can use every day, every time you’re writing a story.
 It has really helped me to become more effective when I’m in conversation, because I actually know what I want to find out from my subjects and now I do it effectively.”